zekunyan/TTGTagCollectionView/README.md

 @property (assign, nonatomic) CGFloat tagMaxWidth;
 // Tag min width for a text tag.
 0 and below means no min width.
 @property (assign, nonatomic) CGFloat tagMinWidth;

+// Extra data.
+You can use this to bind any object you want to each tag.
+@property (nonatomic, strong) NSObject *extraData;
 @end
 ```